20AndersDev/JS2-CA/README.md

-# CSS-Frameworks Course Assignment
+# Javasscript 2 - Course Assignment

-This is a School web project that utilizes Bootstrap and Sass for styling.
+This is a School web project that utilizes Bootstrap, Sass and javascript.
 It also uses Live Server for a development server.
 Below are instructions on how to set up and run the project.

 ## Prerequisites